 To read the minutes of Governing Body meetings please click on this link :Governor Meeting Minutes

 Governors make regular visits to school to enable them to get to know more about how it operates and also to monitor aspects of the improvement plans that have been agreed.
-Please click on the links below to view reports of Governor Visits carried out in 2016/2017:
+Please click on the links below to view reports of recent governor visits:

 In addition governors regularly attend Parents’ Evenings to talk with parents and carers and to canvas their views.
-In 2016/2017 governors sought views on parental involvement in school, parental views of school’s strengths and areas for improvement and also on the new building works.
+In 2017/2018 governors sought views on the new school meals provider, parental views of school’s strengths and areas for improvement and also on the curriculum and other information evenings organised at school throughout the year.
 Please click on the links below for further information about the outcomes of these.